 How Getting Active will Improve Your Mental Wellbeing

 Regular physical activity is associated with lower rates of depression and anxiety across all age groups.
+You can workout at home or at your local Everyone Active leisure centre.
 Exercise is essential for slowing age-related cognitive decline and for promoting wellbeing.

 Here are a few ideas to get more active: